Tone woods for electric guitars

 Korina (US) Limba (UK)

 Botanical name: Terminalia superba.
 This wood is grown in the tropical regions of western Africa and has a very interesting and appealing grain.
 It is held in very high regard by guitar builders.
 It was first introduced to the world as a tone wood in 1958 By Gibson.
 Original Explorer guitars were made of Korina.
 It was only briefly used then but it has never been forgotten.
 For a hardwood it is quite lightweight.
-This wood is a light yellowish to golden brown, sometimes with grey or even black streaks and veins or lots of interesting swirls.
+This wood is a light yellowish to golden brown, sometimes with grey or even black streaks and veins or sometimes with interesting swirls.
 Pieces with dark figure are referred to as Black Limba, while plain, unfigured wood is called White Limba.
-Korina tends to be mostly offered as an option in Custom Shop guitar builds.
+Personally, I have never used this wood and have never had any enquiries for it.

 Tonal properties: a very warm, balanced sound with excellent clarity and sustain.